Published March 18, 2025 • Updated October 23, 2025

 What labels reveal — and what they don’t

 - “Inerts” aren't named.
-Other ingredients can be trade secret or confidential business information.
-They may include solvents, carriers or fragrances with risk profiles you can’t see.
+Other ingredients can be trade secrets or confidential business information.
+They may include solvents, carriers or fragrances with risk profiles you can’t see

-Transparency standard: At Dr. Killigan’s, we publish every ingredient, including inerts, so you can vet products on more than branding.
+Transparency standard: At Dr. Killigan’s, we publish every ingredient, including “other ingredients” (inerts), so you can vet products on more than branding.
 The red flag isn’t just in the fine print—it’s when the information simply isn’t there.

 Learn more: Putting customers first: The power of full disclosure